 He was aware of studies carried out in the 1960′s that showed that high protein diets aided weight loss, and he prescribed these diets to his overweight patients.

 Many of his patients had tried and failed on low-fat diets, and had dangerously high cholesterol levels.
-For almost of all of his patients, the high protein approach led to not only weight loss, but a reduction in bad cholesterol, increase in good cholesterol, and reduction in other factors that have been shown to increase heart disease, stroke and cancer risk.
+For almost all of his patients, the high protein approach led to not only weight loss, but a reduction in bad cholesterol, increase in good cholesterol, and reduction in other factors that have been shown to increase heart disease, stroke and cancer risk.

 Finally, please ensure that you seek medical advice from a professional if you plan a low carbohydrate diet.
 For people on medication a low carbohydrate diet may not be advisable.
 If you are already suffering from diabetes, then it is also not advisable.
-Speak to your GP / doctor / health advisor first.
+Speak to your GP / doctor / health adviser first.

 It’s Time to Give Sugar The Boot